 To be considered for an evaluation, the proposal must be responsive - that is, it must comply in all material respects with the RFP.
 The prospective offeror shall also be deemed responsible.
 Such compliance enables offerors to stand on an equal footing.
 It also maintains the integrity of the sealed proposal process.
 Proposals should be submitted in accordance with the instructions in the RFP.
-Part One of the RFP document outlines the instructions and Part Two outlines the proposal format.
 Offerors must submit their offers through the City's solicitation system prior to the closing date and time of the RFP.
 Proposals submitted after that specified date and time shall be deemed nonresponsive.
-Proposals submitted outside of the system via email, fax, or any other means than what is specified in Part One will be deemed nonresponsive.
+Proposals submitted outside of the system via email, fax, or any other means than what is specified will be deemed nonresponsive.
 A proposal, record, or signature in electronic form is valid and legally enforceable.